How to Grow and Care for Celosia Flowers

 Staking

 For taller varieties of Celosia, staking prevents plants from toppling in wind conditions.
-Use gentle ties and stakes to ensure stability without damaging the plants.
+You can use gentle ties and stakes to ensure stability without damaging the plants.

 Read more